What’s the Connection Between Vehicle Damage and Injury?

 - In 1986, Ameis found auto speed and damage are not reliable indicators of injury.
 You have to analyze each accident as its own independent event.

 Defending lawyers, if you have experienced an injury at a low speed, will try to say you’re faking it for the money.
 They’ll also use the severity of the crash against you.

 Because, even though you now know these facts, they’re not necessarily widely accepted as the standard in court.

 If you do find yourself in a situation where your crash looks mild, but you walk away with injuries, let go of your shame, fear, and guilt.

-Instead, talk with a personal injury lawyer who understands the truth: that crash severity and your injuries don’t necessarily have a connection.
+Instead, talk with an injury lawyer who understands the truth: that crash severity and your injuries don’t necessarily have a connection.